shreyn/ResearchNotes/Cryptography/Chapter 3 - Hash Functions and Data Integrity.md

 - Need a 256-bit output to get a 128-bit collision resistance
 ## 3.2 Classic Constructions
 How are real world cryptographic hash functions built?
+- We compress the message gradually, one block at a time
+### Compression Function